borkdude/jet/README.md

 {:b 2, :a #:a{:b 2}}
 ```

-If the query is applied to a list-like, it is applied to all the elements inside
+If the query is applied to a list-like value, the query is applied to all the
-the list-like value:
+elements inside the list-like value:

 ``` clojure
 echo '[{:a 1 :b 2} {:a 2 :b 3}]' | jet --from edn --to edn --query '{:a true}'